ifremer-bioinformatics/samba/docs/output.md

 QIIM2 import report `index.html` is available in **output directory : `results/[PROJECT_NAME]/00_report/import_output`**

-## Data cleaning
+## Primers removal

 [QIIME2 Cutadapt](https://docs.qiime2.org/2019.10/plugins/available/cutadapt/) will remove primers from raw sequences, generate quality plots of cleaned and reads counts for each sample.
 Output report will create the same graphs as the ones created in data importation step.

 [Cutadapt specific parameters](usage.md#raw-reads-cleaning) can be set for nf-core/samba custom usage.
 QIIME2 cutadapt report `index.html` is available in **output directory : `results/[PROJECT_NAME]/00_report/trimmed_output`**

-## ASVs inference
+## QC and feature table

-The inference of ASVs (Amplicon Sequence Variant) is performed using [QIIME2 Dada2](https://docs.qiime2.org/2019.10/plugins/available/dada2/) algorithm.
+The inference of ASV (Amplicon Sequence Variant) is performed using [QIIME2 Dada2](https://docs.qiime2.org/2019.10/plugins/available/dada2/) algorithm.
-DADA2 can filter and trim cleaned reads before running an error model learning algorithm which will correct the reads if necessary before the ASVs inference.
-Then, reads for each ASVs are merged and chimeras are removed.
-Finally, an ASVs counting table for reach sample is generated.
+DADA2 can filter and trim cleaned reads before running an error model learning algorithm which will correct the reads if necessary before the QC and feature table.
+Then, reads for each ASV are merged and chimeras are removed.
+Finally, an ASV counting table for reach sample is generated.

-[DADA2 specific parameters](usage.md#asvs-inference) can be set for nf-core/samba custom usage.
+[DADA2 specific parameters](usage.md#qc-and-feature-table) can be set for nf-core/samba custom usage.

 The **output directory : `results/[PROJECT_NAME]/00_report/dada2_output`** contains :
-- QIIME2 DADA2 report `index.html` with the remaining sequences and ASVs in each sample.
+- QIIME2 DADA2 report `index.html` with the remaining sequences and ASV in each sample.
 ![QIIME2 DADA2 report](images/qiime2-dada2-report.png)
-- QIIME2 DADA2 report `sample-frequency-detail.html` with interactive ASVs counts for each samples metadata.
+- QIIME2 DADA2 report `sample-frequency-detail.html` with interactive ASV counts for each samples metadata.
 ![QIIME2 DADA2 sample frequency](images/qiime2-dada2-sample-frequency.png)
-- QIIME2 DADA2 report `feature-frequency-detail.html` with ASVs frequency and observation counts in each sample.
+- QIIME2 DADA2 report `feature-frequency-detail.html` with ASV frequency and observation counts in each sample.
 ![QIIME2 DADA2 feature frequency](images/qiime2-dada2-feature-frequency.png)
-- All ASVs sequences in a fasta file : `sequences.fasta`
+- All ASV sequences in a fasta file : `sequences.fasta`
 - A biom counting table : `feature-table.biom`

 ## OTUs calling

 **\[OPTIONAL\]**

-[QIIME2 dbotu3](https://library.qiime2.org/plugins/q2-dbotu/4/) plugin will call OTUs from ASVs distribution across samples and phylogenetic tree.
+[QIIME2 dbotu3](https://library.qiime2.org/plugins/q2-dbotu/4/) plugin will call OTUs from ASV distribution across samples and phylogenetic tree.

 The **output directory : `results/[PROJECT_NAME]/00_report/dbotu3_output`** contains :
 - QIIME2 dbOTU3 report `index.html` with sample and feature frequencies
 ![QIIME2 dbOTU3 report](images/qiime2-dbotu3-report.png)
-- All ASVs sequences in a fasta file : `sequences.fasta`
+- All ASV sequences in a fasta file : `sequences.fasta`
 - A biom counting table : `feature-table.biom`

-## Differential abundance testing
+## Differential abundance

-[QIIME2 ANCOM](https://docs.qiime2.org/2019.10/plugins/available/composition/ancom/) analysis will compare the composition of microbiomes and identify ASVs that differ in abundance.
+[QIIME2 ANCOM](https://docs.qiime2.org/2019.10/plugins/available/composition/ancom/) analysis will compare the composition of microbiomes and identify ASV that differ in abundance.
 [ANCOM variable](usage.md#differential-abundance-testing) can be specified in samba parameters.

 The **output directory : `results/[PROJECT_NAME]/00_report/ancom_output`** contains :